prajwalsingh/TreeGCN-ED/README.md

 # TreeGCN-ED
-An autoencoder for point cloud encoding-decoding build on the work of tree-GAN
+An autoencoder for point cloud encoding-decoding build using tree-GAN as base work.

 # Dataset Generation Step
 * ShapeNetBenchmarkV2 dataset is used.